platformsh/platformsh-docs/src/configuration/routes/https.md

 The above configuration will result in requests using TLS 1.1, TLS 1.0, or older SSL versions to be rejected.
 Legal values are `TLSv1.0`, `TLSv1.1`, and `TLSv1.2`.

+Note that if multiple routes for the same domain have different `min_version`s specified, the highest specified will be used for the whole domain.

 ### `strict_transport_security`

 HTTP Strict Transport Security (HSTS) is a mechanism for telling browsers to use HTTPS exclusively with a particular website.
 You can toggle it on for your site at the router level without having to touch your application, and configure it's behavior from `routes.yaml`.